izzydharma/bluebird/README.md

 3. Perform routing for the "main" app:

 In the project’s urls.py, include the routing for the main application by adding

+'''
-'''from django.urls import path, include urlpatterns = [
+from django.urls import path, include urlpatterns = [
     path('', include('main.urls')),
 ]'''